 There is one dwelling at 1518 County Road 34 which could be located just within the required 100 m setback shown on Appendix C. All other dwellings in the immediate area meet or exceed the 100 setback requirement.
-(See Appendix D) As noted on past approval requests no reductions in the 100 m setback will be considered until such time as any given operation can clearly demonstrate that there will be no impact on an abutting use.
-Any potential reduction request would require additional approval through a public process.
+(See Appendix D) Since the August 13, 2018 meeting the applicant has reached an agreement with the five potentially impacted land owners that are within 100 metres of the proposed operation and will be providing confirmation of that to Council.